Louisiana Film Tax Incentives Help Create “Hollywood South”

 Many people credit Louisiana’s rich cultural history as the basis for success in the film industry.
 Few states offer a more “colorful” history of politics and people!
 Louisiana is perhaps best known for its multicultural heritage, cuisine, architecture, music (particularly as the birthplace of jazz) and its annual Mardi Gras and other celebrations and festivals.

 Louisiana also offers producers the opportunity to film in many different types of locations.
 Popular choices include the historic French Quarter, the bayous and swamps of Louisiana’s wetlands as well as many of Louisiana’s historic homes and plantations located throughout the state.
 These unique locations paired with Louisiana’s cultural history make this a wonderful place to tell a story.

 1. Incentives such as Louisiana film tax credits

 In 2002 the Louisiana Legislature stepped up efforts to develop the film industry by approving a Louisiana film tax credit program to lure producers to the state and tap into the estimated $225,000 per day that major studios bring to their shooting locations.
 This program provides a percentage of the money spent on a film in the state as a tax incentive to the production company which could be turned into cash through film tax credits.
 This program, perhaps as much as the other factors, has helped Louisiana’s film industry to build momentum and help it to earn the title “Hollywood South.”

-The state’s Office of Entertainment Industry Development (OEID) reports about two dozen television and film projects being conducted in Louisiana in the first quarter of 2008.
+The state’s Office of Entertainment Industry Development (OEID) reports about two dozen television and film projects being conducted in Louisiana.
 Some of these projects include: